Solution Guide Total Solutions for NFC Circuits

 (WPC Rx Integrated Type)

-P# MCS series Under development WR series IFL/IBF series
+Series MCS series Under development WCT series WR series IFL/IFQ/IBQ/WCF/IFW series

 Product Exterior View

-Features Antenna design technology and magnetic sheet forming technology are used to create products that are thinner and have higher characteristics than earlier products.
-Components ideal for installation in mobile devices are created by integration with an electromagnetic induction type wireless power transfer coil.
+Features By embedding the antenna coil in a magnetic sheet, we have achieved a thickness of less than 100um Integrated with non-contact charging coil, contributing to space saving Components ideal for installation in mobile devices are created by integration with an electromagnetic induction type wireless power transfer coil.
 High permeability and low magnetic loss at 13.56 MHz

 Figure 2.
 Communication Status When Metal is Near the NFC Antenna